grislyeye/three-meet/pages/classes/mighty.md

 </header>

 You fight to protect.
-Cleaving close to your allies, you intercept attacks so they can continue to deal damage.
+Cleaving close to your allies, you intercept attacks, so they can continue to deal damage.

 | Level | Archetype Features |
 | ----  | ------------------ |